 In other circumstances, you might enter into different kinds of disputes with companies or their employees, members, clients, independent contractors, or vendors.
 Litigation is far from the only viable method for resolving these kinds of business conflicts.
 Other possible dispute resolution tactics, such as mediation or arbitration, will generally help achieve a more efficient and effective resolution to a commercial disagreement.

-Our team of attorneys represents clients in any kind of general civil business litigation in federal and state courts.
+Our team represents clients in any kind of general civil business litigation in federal and state courts.
 Business litigation includes all kinds of legal matters associated with business conflicts.
-In the event that you realize that you have questions pertaining to any business litigation matters, please feel free to reach out to the Germany Law Firm, PLLC for additional assistance and information.
+In the event that you realize that you have questions pertaining to any business litigation matters, please feel free to reach out to Germany Law Firm, PLLC for additional assistance and information.

 The Legal Components of Commercial Litigation in Mississippi

 The legal components of a case of business fraud in Mississippi include:

 - First, the plaintiff has to demonstrate that the offender deliberately misrepresented material facts.
 A misrepresentation is an untrue declaration or, to put it another way, a lie.
 In cases of fraud, the falsehood has to be material, meaning that the lie has to have affected something necessary to the transaction, not some minor or irrelevant detail.

 - Second, the plaintiff has to show that the defendant meant for them to believe and act upon the misrepresentation or omission of material fact.